-1. Determination of the arrangement of blood or lymph vessels without dissection, by capillaroscopy, fluoroscopy, or radiography.
+1. Angiography is the termination of the arrangement of blood or lymph vessels without dissection, by capillaroscopy, fluoroscopy, or radiography.

-2. The radiographic visualization of blood vessels following introduction of contrast material; used as a diagnostic aid in such conditions as stroke syndrome and myocardial infarction.
+2. Angiography is also the radiographic visualization of blood vessels following introduction of contrast material; used as a diagnostic aid in such conditions as stroke syndrome and myocardial infarction.

 A form of hemophilia discovered by Erik von Willebrand; a genetic disorder that is inherited as an autosomal recessive trait; characterized by a deficiency of the coagulation factor and by mucosal bleeding.